Empowering Arts Leadership: Rozsa Horizons of Arts Leadership

 "This program is the culmination of two years of rich dialogue and collaboration with arts sector leaders across the country, exploring the essential skills arts leaders need to thrive today and into the future,” notes Simon Mallett, Rozsa Foundation Executive Director.
 “We’re proud of the thoughtful, forward-looking curriculum we’ve created and energized by the incredible national faculty who will come together to bring it to life."

-Rozsa Horizons of Arts Leadership is a chance to explore the current leadership terrain and uncover strategies for sustainable, values-driven change in cohort with other arts leaders.
-Framed by training in cultural and contextual awareness, the program will also examine people-centred HR, ethical approaches to AI, strategic and crisis communications, relational leadership through embodied practice, and processes to instigate meaningful organizational change.
-Leaders will leave with tools and practical resources to navigate complexity with confidence, supporting care, innovation, and mindful risk-taking within their organizations.
+Rozsa Horizons of Arts Leadership is a chance to explore the current leadership terrain.
+Participants will uncover strategies for sustainable, values-driven change in collaboration with other arts leaders.
+The program is framed by training in cultural and contextual awareness.
+It will also examine people-centred HR, ethical approaches to AI, strategic and crisis communications, relational leadership through embodied practice, and processes to instigate meaningful organizational change.

 "Our hope is that we are a conduit for peer exchange and mindful organizational innovation.”